 Perhaps the dark reddish purple color, resembling the color of wine, has something to do with the naming of the stone.
 The intention may be to express something as beautiful and enjoyable as wine but one that keeps you sober and not drunk.
 Amethyst is known as the stone for royalty.

-The tunnels are created when volcanic rocks cools off and the gaseous substances inside the molten volcanoes, burst or evaporate to leave empty tunnels.
-The empty space is then filled with the Amethyst crystals that take the form of the cathedral shaped tubes.
+Amethyst Cathedrals: Cathedrals from in tunnel-like crevices in Earth’s mantle.
+The tunnels are created when volcanic rocks cool off and the gaseous substances inside the molten volcanoes burst or evaporate to leave empty tunnels.
+The empty space is then filled with molten materials which cool into Amethyst crystals that take the form of the cathedral shaped tubes.
 Their size varies and can be as long as many feet tall and deep.

 These look like long tubes of hard rock from outside, but when they are cracked open, they reveal an amazing sight: hundreds of thousands of beautiful and shiny single points pop up like the shiny seeds inside of a pomegranate fruit.

 These refined pieces are exported around the world to collectors and healers.
-Large single points or clusters with cut bases are polished to stand out tall and majestic with their points shooting energy out everywhere in the environment.
+Large single points or clusters with cut bases are polished to be tall and majestic with their points shooting energy into the environment.